 Parameters Description Add Add a new alarm reason.
 Assign a distinct name and number in the appearing dialog.
-Change Only active when you have selected an existing entry.
+Change Only active if you have selected an existing dialog.
 You can change the number and the name in the dialog that appears.
-Delete Only active when you have selected one or more existing entries.
+Delete Only active if you have selected one or more existing dialogs.
 Deletes the selected alarm causes without requesting confirmation.